k-nasim/synchronizers-CDC/README.md

 After data is captured correctly the destination end sends an acknowledgment signal to the transmitting domain end.

 ## Pulse synchronizers
-Fast to slow clock domain (chances of missing pulse) converting pulse to level.
+Fast to slow clock domain (chances of missing pulse). converting pulse to level.

-Back-to-back pulses can't be handled in pulse synchronizers If more than one pulse comes handshake-based pulse synchronizer is used.
+Back-to-back pulses can't be handled in pulse synchronizers.
+If more than one pulse comes handshake-based pulse synchronizer is used.